lexibank/tlopo/out/references.md

 - <a id="source-McClatcheyetal2005"> </a>McClatchey, W.C., M. Q. Sirikolo, H. Boe, E. Biliki & F. Votboc.
 2005.
 A proposed PABITRA study area on Lauru Island, Western Solomon Islands.
 Pacific Science 59:213-239.
 - <a id="source-McClatcheyetal2006a"> </a>McClatchey, W.C., M. Q. Sirikolo, H. Boe, E. Biliki & F. Votboc.
 2006a.
 Differential conservation of two species of Canarium (Burseraceae) among the Babatana and Ririo of Lauru (Choiseul), Solomon Islands.
 Economic Botany 60:212-226.
 - <a id="source-McClatcheyetal2006b"> </a>McClatchey, W.C., M. Q. Sirikolo, H. Boe, E. Biliki & F. Votboc.
 2006b.
 Metroxylon amicarum, M. paulcoxii, M. sagu, M. salomonense, M. vitiense, and M. warburgii (sago palm): Arecaceae (palm family), ver.
 2.1.
 In Elevitch, 2006: 491-512.
+- <a id="source-McCracken2012"> </a>McCracken, Chelsea Leigh.
+2012. _A grammar of Belep_.
+Rice University dissertation.
 - <a id="source-Mceldowney1995"> </a>McEldowney, Phyllis H. 1995.
 Subsistence Intensification in the late prehistory of Manus.
 PhD dissertation, The Australian National University.
 - <a id="source-Mccoy1976"> </a>McCoy, Michael.
 1976.
 A renaissance in Carolinian-Marianas voyaging.
 In Finney, Ben R. (ed.), _Pacific navigation and voyaging, 129–138.
 Wellington: The Polynesian Society Inc_.
 - <a id="source-Mcdivitt1984"> </a>McDivitt, James F. 1984.
 Indonesia.
 In The New Encyclopaedia Britannica 9, 457–476.
 Chicago: Encyclopaedia Britannica.